centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 ---
 title: Basic Centra concepts and definitions
 altTitle: Centra A-Z
-excerpt: Learn the basic glossary of terms used in Centra
+excerpt: Learn the basic glossary of terms used in Centra.
 taxonomy:
     category: docs
 ---